 Indus Valley Society and Culture

-- Systematic method of weights and measures ( 16 and its multiples).
+- The systematic method of weights and measures ( 16 and its multiples).

 - Pictographic Script, Boustrophedon script – Deciphering efforts by I. Mahadevan